pushkar90singh/bhai1.C/README.md

 # bhai1.C
-This is my first Git Repository
+This is my first Git Repository.
+My name is Pushkar Singh.